videlalvaro/rabbitmq-chat/README.md

 On the RabbitMQ side there it uses a _custom exchange_ to store the last 20 messages, so new users connecting to the chat room can get a context of what's going on.
 See the project [Recent History Exchange](https://github.com/videlalvaro/rabbitmq-recent-history-exchange) for installation instructions.

+This will be used as an example for the book [RabbitMQ in Action](http://bit.ly/rabbitmq).

 ## Requirements ##

 The [Recent History Exchange](https://github.com/videlalvaro/rabbitmq-recent-history-exchange) _has to be installed_ prior to running this application.